 IGEN Pizza

 As Neapolitans like to say, “when it comes to clothes and pizza, it’s always Naples over Rome."
 This proverb is taken to heart at Igen, a spacious sit-down pizza shop on the Buda side of the city.
-Here, the pizzaiolos churn out Naples-style pies all day long using a wood-burning oven fueled by logs of beech to achieve high heat and a smoky flavor.
-The Naples variety is known for its airy crust with splotches of char and a soupy center.
+Here, the pizzaiolos churn out Naples-style pies all day long using a wood-burning oven fueled by logs of beech to achieve high heat, a smoky flavor, and the coveted airy crust with splotches of char and a soupy center.

-For the fullest experience, go for the margherita DOP whose excellence lies in its simplicity: the only toppings are San Marzano tomatoes, buffalo mozzarella from the Campania region, and fresh basil.
+For the fullest experience, try the margherita DOP whose excellence lies in its simplicity: toppings limited to San Marzano tomatoes, buffalo mozzarella from the Campania region, and fresh basil.
 Tiramisu, as well as beers and wine are also served.
-Note that Igen's pizzas are on the pricer end and that the service here can be grouchy, especially during peak hours when a 30-minute wait isn't unusual.
+Note that Igen's pizzas are on the pricier end and that the service can be grouchy, especially during peak hours when a 30-minute wait isn't unusual.